tarantool/cartridge/rst/topics/state-machine.rst

 ConnectingFullmesh
 ------------------

-During this state a configuration of servers and replicasets is being performed.
-Eventually, cluster topology, that is described in config, is implemented.
-But in case of error instance state is changed to ``BootError``.
-Otherwise it proceeds to configuring roles.
+During this state, a configuration of servers and replicasets is being performed.
+Eventually, cluster topology, which is described in config, is implemented.
+But in case of an error instance the state is changed to ``BootError``.
+Otherwise, it proceeds to configuring roles.

 .. // .. image:: ../doc/images/state-machine/ConnectingFullmesh.svg

 BoxConfigured
 -------------

-This state follows successful configuration of replicasets and cluster topology.
+This state follows the successful configuration of replicasets and cluster topology.
 The next step is a role configuration.

 ConfiguringRoles